ShehaanN/ShehaanN/README.md

 💡 I like to explore new technologies and develop software solutions and quick hacks.
 🎓 I'm currently studying Software Engineering at Sabaragamuwa University of Sri Lanka🇱🇰.
-🌱 I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
+🌱 I'm on track for learning more about modern Full-Stack Development, including Frontend & Backend Technologies, Database Management, and Scalable System Architectures.
 💫 Researching how to seamlessly connect users, designers, front-end developers & backend developers.

 Currently, I'm focused on mastering **JavaScript, TypeScript, React.js, Next.js, React Native, Express.js, and AWS**, pushing the boundaries of SSR front-ends, full-stack developments, and cloud services.
 Let's connect, collaborate, and innovate! 🚀